cproctor/ub-cs-education-handbook/source/tracks/tracks.md

 For those with an undergraduate major in computer science (or meeting coursework prerequisites), the [Initial Certificate Track](#initial-certificate-track) provides a Certificate of Advanced Study and a recommendation for a NYS Initial Certification in CS.
-This track requires 30 credit hours.
+This track requires 36 credit hours.
-The Initial Certificate track requires 12 units of coursework (typically completed in one or two semesters), followed by a year-long residency in which teacher candidates are placed in classrooms under the supervision of a cooperating teacher.
+The Initial Certificate track requires 18 units of coursework, followed by a year-long residency in which teacher candidates are placed in classrooms under the supervision of a cooperating teacher.